Derwin1310/Portfolio-web/README.md

 ## Techs👾

-- ReachJS - A JavaScript library for building user interfaces!
+- ReactJS - A JavaScript library for building user interfaces!
 - Styled components - a popular library that is used to style React applications.
 - Node.js - evented I/O for the backend
 - Webpack - is a tool that lets you compile JavaScript modules, also known as module bundler.